Aryan-G4/NIOS-RobotArm/README.md

 [![Robot Demo](![image](https://github.com/Aryan-G4/NIOS-RobotArm/assets/119129454/49d6488a-0b0f-4029-a8d5-771ca01d3090)](https://youtu.be/5mW0npLePgE)

 ## Introduction
-The first of its kind, the NIOS-Robot arm is a robot completely designed in-house.
+The first of its kind, the NIOS-Robot arm is a robot completely designed in-house and controlled by an FPGA.

 It boasts a fully 3D-printed body, NEMA17 stepper motors, a breadboarded electrical system, and a low-level embedded software system.